alecmuffett/eotk/docs.d/security-advisories.d/001-torbrowser.md

-However: with this change TorBrowser **in specific** will leak session cookies to those third-party CDN sites, which will traverse the `foo.onion` virtual private cloud, if not the whole internet, in cleartext where the cookies may be logged and caprtured by state surveillance agencies if no other.
+However: with this change TorBrowser **in specific** will leak session cookies to those third-party CDN sites, which will traverse the `foo.onion` virtual private cloud, if not the whole internet, in cleartext where the cookies may be logged and captured by state surveillance agencies if no other.
 This problem should be familiar to people who have seen the "SSL added and removed here" slides from the Snowden files.
 No other properly configured browser would behave this